89Q12/M3E5/README.md

 - Discord features
   - Multi server bot but for now it will be single server only so you have to change some things
   - Moderation features e.g. muting people etc
-  - Auto roles
   - Custom commands
   - Bunch of standard commands like welcome messages and funny commands like .hug <name>
-  - Level system
   - Auto task
-  - Alerts for various services like Twitch
+  - Alerts for various services like Twitch and reddit
   - Music player
   - custom messaging design
   - Logging Channels to a database